eaudeweb/naaya/eggs/Naaya/Naaya/NaayaSurvey/README.txt

 1. Create a Survey Template in the portal administration, in the survey templates administration area.
 2. Add somewhere in the portal a survey of that type and let responds take it.

+You can also use the "Mega Survey" Naaya content type.
+This type lets you define questions and collect answers in the same place.

 	Creating a Survey Template